Afwanms/DataScientistPorto/CarPricesPrediction/desc.md

   - Brand category

 ### 3. Feature Engineering
--
+- Use label encoding to encode categorical variables
+- Analyzed feature correlations using heatmap

 ### 4. Modeling
+- Split data into training and testing
 - Using Decission Tree Regression model
-- Split data into training and testing
-- Evaluate model
+- Tune hyperparameters using GridSearchCV

 ## Result

-## Conclusion
+The Decision Tree model achieved strong performance with an R² score of 0.8684, a Mean Absolute Error (MAE) of 1331, and a Root Mean Squared Error (RMSE) of 2051.
+The analysis shows that car price is primarily influenced by factors such as production year and mileage, where newer cars tend to have higher prices while higher mileage reduces value.
+Overall, the model provides a baseline for car price prediction.